Open Enrollment 2022: Prepare With These Timelines and Important Dates

 Many benefit plans operate on a calendar-year basis, with the calendar year starting January 1 and open enrollment typically happening in November.
 However, some companies start open enrollment as early as September or October.

-The federal open enrollment period for ACA individual coverage in 2022 starts November 1, 2021 and ends January 15, 2022.
-For coverage starting January 1, 2022, individuals must enroll by December 15, 2021.
+The federal open enrollment period for ACA individual coverage in 2022 starts November 1, 2022 and ends January 15, 2023.
+For coverage starting January 1, 2023, individuals must enroll by December 15, 2022.
 These dates apply in states that utilize the federal ACA marketplace.
-Below is a list of these states.

-In some states that have their own marketplace, the open enrollment period ends before or after the federal open enrollment period.
-Below is a list of these states.
+In some states that have their own health insurance marketplace, the open enrollment period ends before or after the federal open enrollment period.

 Open enrollment 2022 timelines for employers (starting 90 days before OE)

-The timelines below are designed to help you prepare for open enrollment — beginning 90 days before open enrollment and ending when coverage starts.
+The timelines below are designed to help you prepare for open enrollment — beginning 90 days before your 2022 open enrollment date and ending when coverage starts.
 You can customize the information to fit your unique business needs.

 80-90 days before: Establish a plan and goals for open enrollment